nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

         - all_dc_accesses
         - l2_cache_accesses_from_dc_misses

-3) run _perf -report_ with the mentioned events to detect hotspots.
+3) run _perf -report_ with the mentioned events to detect hotspots (with flag -fno-inline to avoid inlining).

 4) in a second copy of the respective implementation, add PAPI High Level subroutines for error handling and variables to initialize counters for PAPI default events (cycles, floating point operations / instructions, instructions, clock):